 Transportation Safety Team members can also assist SMART members in ensuring that a SMART TD officer is present should railroad officials seek to question a SMART TD member – and that railroad officials not violate terms of the UTU/SMART TD contract with that carrier.

-The Transportation Safety Team should not be confused with the three-person SMART TD Transportation Safety Task Force, which is chaired by Assistant Arizona State Legislative Director Greg Hynes.
+The Transportation Safety Team should not be confused with the three-person SMART TD Transportation Safety Task Force, which is chaired by Georgia State Legislative Director Matt Campbell.
 Its role is to craft, in conjunction with the FRA, an action plan to reduce rail-employee risk while on the job.